dewloosh/PolyMesh/README.md

   * `pyvista` : PyVista is essential for visualizing in 3d.
 It is an easy access to `vtk`, which is a well-known member of the community. `PolyMesh` can translate complex models into `pyvista` or `vtk` objects any time, providing access to a host of 3rd party accessories.

+  * `meshio` : For transformation to and from many mesh formats.

 ## **License**

 This package is licensed under the MIT license.